Hamlin Place’s Most Frequently Asked Questions

 A: At Hamlin Place, we accept Medicare, Humana, and Private Pay.

 Q: What Skilled Nursing & Rehab services are covered by Medicare?

-A: At Hamlin Place, Medicare Part A will cover your semi-private room and board, nursing care, meals and snacks, medications, ancillary services, therapy, medical supplies, social services, discharge planning, TV, telephone, and activity programs, but you must have a minimum three-day hospital qualifying stay, prior to admission to our skilled nursing facility.
+A: At Hamlin Place, Medicare Part A will cover your semi-private room and board, nursing care, meals and snacks, medications, ancillary services, therapy, medical supplies, but you must have a minimum three-day hospital qualifying stay, prior to admission to our skilled nursing facility.

 Q: Using my Medicare Part A SNF benefits, what costs are patients responsible for?